-This four-part drama delves inside the porn industry in modern Britain from the perspective of a woman who has been working in it her entire adult life.
+This four-part drama delves inside the adult entertainment industry in modern Britain from the perspective of a woman who has been working in it her entire adult life.
 The show asks vital and serious questions about sex in the age of the internet, the blurring of fantasy and reality, and economic choices for women.

 Nominated for five Baftas, this show has been one of the highlights of my career, to date.